InsightRX/vpc_and_rwd_pmVPC/README.md

 well-specified.

 A [Short Report in CPT](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/cpt.70306) explains this concept in more detail.
 In that paper, however, we only described the *problem*, but did not describe a solution.
-More recently, however, we have uncovered a solution to the issue: one can correct for the bias is by making a propensity-score- matched VPC.
+More recently, however, we have uncovered a solution to the issue: one can correct for the bias is by making a propensity-score-matched VPC.

 In such a [pmVPC](https://www.page-meeting.org/Abstracts/visual-predictive-checks-for-real-world-data-using-propensity-score-matching/), the simulated parameter sets in the VPC are matched to the observed subjects (based on their ETA values).
 And then for each simulated subject, the dosing/sampling design is used that matches their ETA profile.
 For example for simulate subjects with high clearance, they are more likely to get matched to an individual dataset design that has longer intervals (if interval-adaptation was performed in the observed dataset).
 While we are currently researching the pmVPC in more detail, initial results are very promising, and were able to correct very large bias induced by this phenomenon.